fluid-systems/SOFIRpy/docs/getting_started.rst

 Exporting a modelica model
 --------------------------

-fair_sim allows to export a OpenModelica and Dymola model as a fmu.
+sofirpy allows to export a OpenModelica and Dymola model as a fmu.

 **Exporting a OpenModelica model**